- Rates of some, but not all, cancers are higher in people living with HIV than other people.

 Get vaccinated.
 The British HIV Association recommends that all people with HIV are vaccinated against hepatitis B (which can cause liver cancer).
 They also recommend vaccination against the human papillomavirus (HPV, which can cause anal, cervical, throat and several other cancers) for gay men and women with HIV up to the age of 40, and for heterosexual men with HIV up to the age of 26.

 Attend screening.
-Women with HIV are recommended to have cervical cancer screening every year (more often than other women).
-Recommendations for breast cancer screening (for women aged 50 to 70) and bowel cancer screening (for everyone aged 60 to 74) are the same as in the general population.
-Doctors disagree about whether it’s a good idea to be screened for anal cancer or prostate cancer if you don’t have symptoms.
+In the UK, women with HIV are recommended to have cervical cancer screening every year (more often than most other women).
+Recommendations on screening for breast cancer (for women aged 50 to 70), bowel cancer (for everyone aged 60 to 74) and lung cancer (for smokers and ex-smokers aged 55 to 74) are the same as in the general population.
+Anal cancer screening isn’t routinely offered yet, but research shows it has benefits for people living with HIV over the age of 35.

 Who is at risk?